win120a/ACClassRoomUtil/README.md

 System tools and APIs
 ========
-I used system tools to implement some functions, here is a list about this.
+I used system tools to implement some functions, here is a list about this (major function only).

 (LPU = LoginPasswordUtil)